Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 }
 ```

-### IoT Hub Pseudocode Implementation
+### IoT Hub Client

-Below is a pseudocode implementation for using the IoT Hub Client SDK.
+Below is an implementation for using the IoT Hub Client SDK.
 This is meant to guide users in incorporating their MQTT stack with the IoT Hub Client SDK.
 Note for simplicity reasons, this code will not compile.
 Ideally, guiding principles can be inferred from reading through this snippet to create an IoT solution.

 ```C
 #include <az/core/az_result.h>